How Much Does Personal Training Cost?

 Many of my weight loss clients are three of more stone overweight and this typically has occurred over a prolonged period, 2-3 years on average.
 To lose this weight effectively and keep it off for the long term you need hard work, yes, but also education on diet, exercise, and sustainable lifestyle change.
 Without this, the weight is 100% cast iron guaranteed to come back on.
 This education process takes time, just like the original weight gain was gradual (in most cases).

-Here are some typical time spans for weight loss and running based goals based on otherwise healthy individuals carrying no injuries and with no additional health complaints.
+Here are some typical time spans for both a weight loss and running goal based on an otherwise healthy individual carrying no injuries and with no additional health complaints.

 Steady Weight loss = 1-3 Pounds loss per week